AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result content is consistent with the previous one, thus achieving the function of extended video generation.
+It can be seen that the result content is consistent with the above text, which also realizes the function of video extension generation.

 ## Custom Character Video Generation

-If you want to generate a video based on a character from an image, you need to additionally input the character ID field `asset_id` created from the image.
-The field `asset_id` can be obtained using the [Pixverse Character API](https://platform.acedata.cloud/documents/32f3dd45-7000-49c2-a38e-285bd02ae334), and the specific result is shown in the image below:
+If you want to generate a video based on a character from an image, you need to additionally input the character created from the image
+The ID field `asset_id`, the acquisition of field `asset_id` is done using the [Pixverse Character API](https://platform.acedata.cloud/documents/32f3dd45-7000-49c2-a38e-285bd02ae334), the specific result is shown in the image below:

 <p><img src="https://cdn.acedata.cloud/xj2l9e.png" width="500" class="m-auto"></p>

-Once the character ID is generated, you can generate the video according to basic usage.
-Here, using `asset_id`= `318174747147968` as an example, below are the specific parameters:
+Once the character ID is generated, you can generate the video according to the basic usage.
+Here, `asset_id`= `318174747147968` is used as an example, and the specific parameters are as follows:

 <p><img src="https://cdn.acedata.cloud/bouy2j.png" width="500" class="m-auto"></p>

-Clicking run can generate the result of the custom character video, as shown in the image below:
+After clicking run, you can generate the video result of the custom character, and the specific result is shown in the image below:

 ```json
 {
   "success": true,